LegendApp/presentation-local-first/slides/slides.md

 ```

 <!--
 The API is pretty simple - get() to read, set() to write.
-No immutable updates, no actions or reducers.
+There's no weird immutable logic, no actions or reducers.
 Just direct manipulation.

 And this works for any level of nesting.

-It doesn't modify the data at all - an observable is a Proxy that wraps it with functions to allow change tracking.
 -->

 ---